How to Kill Thistles Organically, Without Chemicals

 by Alec McClennan, on August 16, 2019

 You're heard the saying about a weed being any plant growing where it isn't wanted?
-I can tolerate a variety of "weeds" in a lawn, but thistles are not one of them.
-Thistles are frustrating if you're trying to have a kid friendly lawn - what kid wants to walk barefoot on a prickly thistle?
+I can tolerate a variety of "weeds" in a lawn, but Thistles are not one of them.
+Thistles are frustrating, especially if you're trying to have a kid friendly lawn.
+What kid wants to walk barefoot on a prickly thistle?
 Not mine.
-So, what to do.
-I don't want prickly weeds for my kids to step on but also don't want to use potentially dangerous chemicals on the lawn.
+So, what options are there if I don't want to use potentially dangerous chemicals on the lawn?

 Step 3: Mow the Lawn

 Mowing should cut the top of the Thistle off, exposing the stem and weakening its ability to thrive.
 If your mower is not successful in removing the top of the weed, you can break the top off with your hand, heavy glove recommended.
 Just try to weed it without pulling out the entire root.
 Then apply your Organic Weed Control of choice.
 It will take some time to see progress.
 If the Thistles don't seem affected after a week, try a reapplication.
 None of these approaches are a magic bullet, but they can really be effective and help you achieve less Thistles without using chemicals.

 More Information about How to Kill Thistles Without Chemicals

 Thistles have a very invasive root system, which is one reason why they are so difficult to eliminate.
 The ideal time of year to treat Thistles is late Fall, when they are pulling all their energy into their roots to prepare for Winter.
 Taking advantage of this seasonal function will help facilitate the absorption of the Organic Weed Control products you use.

 Good Luck!
 Have any other suggestions?
 Feel free to share!